opencomponents/vite-templates/packages/oc-template-elm-compiler/README.md

 ## Custom ports

 So what can you do if you want to have extra custom ports?
 (Maybe to listen to OC events).
-In that case you can use an additional optional property in the OC object to point to a JavaScript (or TypeScript) file, inside the files property.
+In that case you can point your entry as a javascript file.

 ```json
 {